fabiojmendes/Autosys/README.md

 would be more than enough to run the firmware.
-I started the development of the firmware using C and the official [esp-idf](https://github.com/espressif/esp-idf) but later on switched to the experimental but now highly capable rust [esp-rs](https://github.com/esp-rs).
+I started the development of the firmware using C and the official [esp-idf](https://github.com/espressif/esp-idf) but later on switched to the experimental but now highly capable rust [esp-rs](https://github.com/esp-rs) implementation.

 ### Hardware Description